Treasury’s Mnuchin defends ending lending programs, fires back at Federal Reserve

 On Friday, Mnuchin struck a different tone, saying: “The medical emergency may not be over, but I think we’d agree the financial conditions … are in great shape.
 Corporate bonds have come in; mortgages have come in; the stock market has rebounded.”

 Mnuchin also said he and Powell had discussed the issue “extensively” and strongly rejected criticisms that the decision was designed to handicap Biden.
-He added of Powell: “I’ll let him speak for himself and clarify his remarks ...
-We’re trying to follow the law as we’re supposed to.”
+He added of Powell: “I’ll let him speak for himself and clarify his remarks. … We’re trying to follow the law as we’re supposed to.”